ivme/animated_algebra/README.md

 Animations are generated in ascii format and displayed in the terminal.

 ## Build
-Both [cmake](https://cmake.org/) (the command line version) and [GNU make](https://www.gnu.org/software/make/) are prerequisites for building the project.  cmake is available via package managers such as homebrew (`brew install cmake`).
+Both [CMake](https://cmake.org/) (the command line version) and [GNU make](https://www.gnu.org/software/make/) are prerequisites for building the project.
+CMake is available via package managers such as homebrew (`brew install cmake`).
 GNU make is preinstalled on many systems.
 If you don't have cmake and GNU make installed, please install them before continuing.

-After installing cmake and GNU make, clone this repository locally.
+After installing CMake and GNU make, clone this repository locally.
 Then, from the root project directory,

 ```
 cmake .